College of Humanities & Behavioral Sciences

 Dr. Tanya Corbin

 Dr. Corbin was the recipient of the College of Humanities and Behavioral Sciences Distinguished Teaching Award (2016).
 Her approach to teaching is rooted in the principle that effective teaching focuses on what the student is learning rather than what the professor is teaching.
-The professor serves as a guide and facilitator of learning rather than as an expert imparting knowledge to students.
+The professor serves as a guide and facilitator of learning, rather than as an expert imparting knowledge to students.
 Her goal is to create a classroom environment and assignments where students develop critical thinking skills that they can apply throughout their lives, and in so doing, foster the development of the citizen.
-Although lectures are essential teaching tools, she emphasizes simulations, debates, and group assignments to supplement conventional lectures.
+Although lectures are essential teaching tools, she emphasizes simulations, debates, and team based learning to supplement conventional lectures.
 From election simulations and mock presidential debates, to a three-week legislative simulation in her Congress course, Dr. Corbin develops experiential learning exercises in all of her courses.
 She draws on her work for grassroots campaigns and advocacy for consumer and environmental organizations to prepare students for careers in politics and policy work, creating applied policy projects working in conjunction with local agencies and community partners.
 Dr. Corbin teaches numerous courses in American politics and Public Policy, including in her research area of disaster politics and policymaking.

 POSC 120: Introduction to American Politics